-The Takoma/Langley Crossroads Sector Plan boundary is Carroll Avenue and Merrimac Drive to the north, University Boulevard to the east, Long Branch Creek to the west and Erskine Street to the south.

-This densely populated, rapidly urbanizing suburban community of starter homes, garden apartments, and strip shopping centers is centrally located along the International Corridor and its proximity to major employment centers (i.e. District of Columbia, Silver Spring, University of Maryland, and the FDA campus at White Oak) make it attractive to college students, transplants, and immigrants.
+The Takoma/Langley Crossroads Sector Plan boundary is Carroll Ave and Merrimac to the North, University Boulevard to the East, Long Branch Creek to the West and Erskine This densely populated, rapidly urbanizing suburban community of starter homes, garden apartments, and strip shopping centers is centrally located along the International Corridor and its proximity to major employment centers (i.e. District of Columbia, Silver Spring, University of Maryland, and the FDA campus at White Oak) make it attractive to college students, transplants, and immigrants.